mhluska/blackjack-simulator/README.md

 ## Project goals

-* Simulator for computing EV given some table conditions
+* Simulator for computing EV given some table conditions (10M hands / second)
 * Game mode for practicing basic strategy and card counting with hints
 * No package dependencies
 * Runs in any JS environment (CLI, browser, React Native app etc)